EviTsormpari/WizardWorld_API/README.md

 git clone https://github.com/EviTsormpari/wizard-houses-api.git
 cd wizard-houses-api
 ```
-### 2. Update the .env file.
-I have instractions in the file to help you.
+### 2. Update the .env file
+Instructions are provided in the file to help you fill in the necessary values.

 ### 3. Install dependencies
 ```bash